-rpl.checksum.change Verification performed with each changelist 1 Write a journal note when a p4 submit command completes.
+rpl.checksum.change Verification performed with each changelist 0 Perform no verification.
+1 Write a journal note when a p4 submit command completes.
 2 Replica verifies changelist summary, and writes to integrity.csv if the changelist does not match.
 3 Replica verifies changelist summary, and writes to integrity log even when the changelist does match.